JasonArriaza/module-2-challenge/README.md

 #WHEN I resize the page or view the site on various screens and devices
 #THEN I am presented with a responsive layout that adapts to my viewport

+#This is my initial portfolio page containing all of the requested criteria stated above.
+It has my image as well as having places for my personal information when it comes time to update said informaiton.

 ![127 0 0 1_5500_index html](https://github.com/JasonArriaza/module-2-challenge/assets/98302556/b26b43ba-6ec1-4fec-911d-118d5d9fb83d)